venk120soft/DataStructures/heap.md

   ### Delete element from Heap
   1. **Only root element can/should/must and only be deleted**.
 There is no other choice to delete any other elemen except root element
   2. Once you delete the root element, replace the root element with the last element in Binary tree
-  3. Then Adjust the root element by comparing with descendents
+  3. Then Adjust the root element by comparing with its descendents
   4. First compare Left and right children of root element and get the greater element value
   5. Now, compare the greater element with the root element, if root element is greater, then we will be good
   6. If not, we should swap the great element with the root element